xdevplatform/spotatweet/README.md

 ## Limitations

-A Spotify developer token only lasts for 3600 seconds (one hour), so the app will need to be restarted after that time.
+- A Spotify developer token only lasts for 3600 seconds (one hour), so the app will need to be restarted after that time.
+- Web audio does not autoplay on mobile Safari and some other browsers

 ## Resources